How to Build a Marketplace Website

 Let’s think back a couple of centuries ago.

-To buy something from another person you would most likely have to travel miles to meet them.
-Your next step would be offering a fair price or accepting the terms of the seller.
-It wasn’t even guaranteed that you’ll get to buy whatever it is you needed.
+To buy something from another person you most likely had to travel miles to meet them.
+Then, you offered a fair price or accepted the terms of the seller.
+Either way, it wasn’t guaranteed that you would get to buy whatever it is you needed.

-Nowadays there’s a countless number of marketplaces where sellers and buyers from the whole world can arrange a deal in a couple of minutes.
+Nowadays though, there’s a countless number of marketplaces where sellers and buyers from the whole world can arrange deals in a matter of minutes.

 As Oberlo stated in their research, more than 2B people (which is more than ⅓ of the world’s population and 700M more than it was 5 years ago) will make an online purchase by the end of the current year.